alschofield/stuff/Projects/Climate Change/DWC/Marine Life/README.md

 # questions
 - what sort of device could be used to keep marine animals away from these filters in a safe way?

+# checklist
+x = done, / = decent enough progress has been made
+- [ ] how to prevent harming the existing environment